Advanced Home Value Forecasting

 predictions = model.predict(X_test)

-By leveraging TensorFlow and Keras, I trained deep learning models that are capable of making accurate predictions for housing prices, which are essential for both potential buyers and sellers in the real estate market.
+By leveraging TensorFlow and Keras, I trained deep learning models capable of making accurate predictions for housing prices, essential for both potential buyers and sellers in the real estate market.

 Results

-Explained Variance Score This score measures how well our model can account for the variation in our target variable, housing prices.
+Explained Variance How well the model accounts for variation in housing prices.
 85.4%

 Actual vs Predicted Home Values